 25 Solutions to Increase Dental Practice Profitability

-When you’re investigating how to make a dental practice profitable, the best approach you can take will be unique to your situation.
-What works for one practice might be less effective for managing your own dental practice profitability.
+When you’re investigating how to make your dental practice more profitable and increase your patient volume, the best approach you can take will be unique to your situation.
+What works for one practice might be less effective for managing your own dental practice’s profitability.

 Manage the following factors in dental practice profits to obtain the best results:

 Make sure your team keeps production reports and that you review the reports on a regular basis.
 You want to check that procedures are charged and coded correctly so all payments are successfully collected.

 Additionally, review any adjustments your office needed to make to collections.
 For example, some patients might have recently lost their insurance coverage, and you want to make sure they are billed accordingly.

 Offering a small discount to patients paying with cash can help promote your office’s reputation, but be careful with discounts for credit card payments.
 The bank fees required to process these payments make this method of collection more expensive.
 Offering senior discounts is another way to reward patients for their loyalty, but avoid setting up significant discounts of 10% or greater.

 Administering discounts can be difficult to maintain as your office grows.
 If you want to transition from your discount patient program to collecting full fees, it helps to market accordingly so you can draw in new patients willing to abide by the office’s current expectations.
 You can usually replace the volume of your old customers after one year of consistent, effective marketing, which will increase your dental office’s profitability.

 One way to increase your dental office’s profits is to raise your treatment acceptance rates.
 Some patients have trouble affording treatments.
 You can help these patients by offering more flexible options for financing, including payment plans for expensive treatments.

 You can also allow patients to use third-party financing options or credit cards.
 Payment programs increase dental practice profits because they allow patients to get the treatments they need.